 Certified Aging-in-Place Specialist (CAPS) Educator of the Year

-, is founder and CEO of Fortenberry Construction Inc., in Powder Springs, Ga.
+is founder and CEO of FCSatlanta LLC formerly doing business as Fortenberry Construction Services LLC in Powder Springs, Ga.
 With more than 46 years of experience building custom homes, remodeling, developing and light commercial projects, her skills, experience and reputation for quality, integrity and professionalism have earned her local, regional and national recognition.
 In 2007, she established Fortenberry Construction Services LLC, a full service residential and light commercial design, renovation and construction company providing evaluation, design and construction services for special needs and aging-in-place projects including ADA evaluations and reports for Light Commercial Projects.
 A strong advocate for giving back to the community, she has been actively involved as a Partner in Education with Kemp Elementary in Cobb County and has donated time, services and materials to projects for South Cherokee Recreation facilities.

 Green Building Educator of the Year

 is vice president and CFO of Magleby Construction in Lindon, Utah.
 He began his career in the home building industry working side by side with his father in the family business while in high school.
 He expanded his experience as division president of Woodside Homes, CFO of a worker’s compensation carrier and as president of a local custom building company.
 He earned his Bachelor of Arts degree from the University of Utah, his MBA from Westminster College and is currently working towards his doctorate.
 Recognized for his industry experience, he was named the 2002 Builder of the Year for both the Utah HBA and Utah Valley HBA.
 He was also awarded the 2003 President’s Service Award and the 2004 Bridge Builder Award by the Utah Valley HBA.
 Simons spends most of his spare time serving his community.